Regional Hubs

 Each of the six hubs in the TAPDINTO-STEM Alliance are conducting research to further support students with disabilities.

-(To learn more about each study, please click the title below.)
+To learn more about each study, please click the title below.

 Midwest | Student Success Programs Through the Lens of Completion by Design’s Loss/Momentum Framework

-Northeast | Impact of student support services on academic, social, and employment outcomes for STEM college students with ASDPurpose
+Northeast | Impact of student support services on academic, social, and employment outcomes for Autistic STEM college students

 Southeast | Institutional Factors and SWD Persistence

-West Coast | Longitudinal Transition Study of NSF-funded SWD
+West Coast | Benefits of Work Experiences for SWD in STEM

 University of Washington’s DO-IT Center hosted a webinar on April 29, 2022 that provides an overview and update of each Hub’s activities and research.